How to Dispose of Styrofoam Safely: Help Protect the Environment!

 How Do You Dispose of Bubble Wrap?

-Bubble wrap is another common packaging material, and while many of us enjoy popping the little pockets of air, the wrap itself is another item that cannot be recycled in our home recycling bins, in most cases.
-Fortunately, it does take up a lot less room, and you can collect a large volume of bubble wrap and other soft plastics before taking them to a recycling center or having them collected by a recycling company in your area.
+Bubble wrap is another common packaging material, and while many of us enjoy popping the little pockets of air, the material is another item that cannot be recycled in our home recycling bins in most cases.
+Fortunately, it takes up a lot less room, and you can collect a large volume of bubble wrap and other soft plastics before taking them to a recycling center or having them collected by a recycling company in your area.

 Dispose of Styrofoam Safely

 Styrofoam is the trading name of a brand of expanded polystyrene.
-This lightweight material finds its way to landfills, if we’re lucky, or into the seas and oceans if we’re unlucky.
-Its weight and cost mean that it is not easy to recycle and this, in turn, means that it cannot be placed in a home recycling bin.
-Packaging materials like Styrofoam chips can be taken to shipping and manufacturing companies for reuse, and some other forms of Styrofoam can be recycled at recycling plants, but those products that have been contaminated with food cannot be recycled and will usually end up in the bin.
+This lightweight material finds its way to landfills or into the seas and oceans if we’re unlucky.
+Its weight and cost make it difficult to recycle, which means that it cannot be placed in a home recycling bin.
+Packaging materials like Styrofoam chips can be taken to shipping and manufacturing companies for reuse, and some other forms of Styrofoam can be recycled at recycling plants, but the products that have been contaminated with food cannot be recycled and will usually end up in the trash.

 Featured Image Credit By: Ekaterina43, shutterstock